Beautiful vintage aesthetic

 Performance: Very easy to use, makes good espresso drinks

 The Smeg espresso machine makes single and double shots of espresso and froths milk to make espresso drinks.
-There is also a soft pod filter basket to use coffee soft pods in place of ground coffee.
+There is also a soft pod filter basket to use coffee pods in place of ground coffee.

 We made several espresso drinks with this machine, including cappuccinos and lattes, and right away, we loved how fast this espresso machine heated up.
 Once plugged in and turned on, this machine was ready for use in about two minutes—quite speedy compared to other machines we’ve reviewed.
-We also loved the simplistic design: There are only three buttons on the front of the machine and a frother lever on the side, making it is easy to work with.
+We also loved the simplistic design: There are only three buttons on the front of the machine and a frother lever on the side, making it is easy to work with in the kitchen.
 Because of this, we think this would be a great introductory espresso machine.

 Once plugged in and turned on, the Smeg espresso machine was ready for use in about two minutes.